 WholeWhale also matched their popup to user behavior.
 They did this by using OptinMonster’s page-level targeting to create a campaign specifically for one of their most popular pages.

 To apply this on your own site, create your campaign, then go to the Display Rules section of the OptinMonster campaign builder.
-Navigate to Who should see the campaign? » Visitors browsing specific pages.
-Click the toggle to enable the display rule, and add the URL of the page where you want the campaign to appear.
+On the If… menu, change the first box to current URL path and the second box to exactly matches.
+In the final box, add the URL of the page where you want the campaign to appear.

 6. Logic Inbound Popup Design With Arrow